Sutter County Museum

-The Community Memorial Museum of Sutter County tells the story of Sutter County, from the Native Americans who lived here pre-contact to the present.
+The Sutter County Museum tells the story of the Yuba-Sutter region, from the Native Americans who lived here pre-contact to the present.
 This is done through a combination of exhibits both permanent and temporary, and public programs.
-Permanent exhibits include the Maidu-Nisenan people, John Sutter, the history of agriculture in the area, and our multi-cultural wing, which tells the stories of the significant minority communities in Sutter County.
+Permanent exhibits include the Maidu-Nisenan people, John Sutter, the history of agriculture in the area, and our multi-cultural wing, which tells the stories of the significant ethnic communities in Sutter County.

 Our mission is to share local stories to strengthen community bonds, to inspire celebration of our diverse cultural heritage, and to demonstrate how understanding the past prepares us for the future.